blockstreet/content/education.md

 In 2008, a person (or group of people) under the name "Satoshi Nakamoto" released a paper describing a digital currency system controlled by every user of the system by using something he called a "Blockchain".
 This paper also created the first cryptocurrency "Bitcoin", and inspired people to create hundreds of other cryptocurrencies.

 ## [Blockchains](#blockchains)
-We've said the term "blockchain" before, so you might be wondering what it is.
-A blockchain is the underlying technology that allows cryptocurrencies to work.
-It is a record of all the transactions that have ever been made between people on the network.
-By looking at this ledger(blockchain), you can tell how much money any individual person has.
+We just used the word "blockchain", but if nobody has ever explained it to you, you might be wondering what it is.
+Blockchain is the technology that allows cryptocurrencies to work.
+It is basically a list of messages where a part of each message is the time the message was sent - kinda like a notebook with page numbers.
+For Bitcoin, the blockchain is a (**<lookup key="notebook">big notebook of transactions</lookup>**).
+By looking at this notebook (blockchain), you can tell how much money a person has.

 ### Useful Terms
 There are a few terms you'll need to know to understand how transactions work on a blockchain.
 You'll need to know about **digital signatures**, **public and private keys**, and **digital wallets**.